Filters

 Yes

-When filters are applied, filter labels may be used to provide feedback to the user on what they are filtering on.
+When filters are applied, filter labels can be used to provide feedback to the user on what they are filtering on.

-Filter labels may be used to show boolean relationships between different attribute-value pairs.
+1. Filter label: Shows users what conditions they are filtering on.
+Can show boolean relationships between different attribute-value pairs.
 Individual filter labels can be removed by clicking the ‘x’ in each label, and entire filter groups can be removed using the group ‘x’.

 Follow these best practices for using filter labels: